 One of the easiest ways of programming an AVR microcontroller is to use the ISP pins of an Arduino Board.
 The ISP pins of an Arduino Board make it possible for us to use the Arduino Board as an ISP programmer.
 These pins can be accessed in two ways:

-- The pins number 11, 12 and 13 of the Arduino Uno board. –these numbers might b different for different Arduino Board-
+- Pins 11, 12, and 13 on the Arduino Uno board (note that the pin numbers may vary for different Arduino boards).

 The 6 pins of the ISP are as follows: